MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 ## Final thoughts:

 - For parametric tests, you should validate your metrics at least once before applying them to make sure the results are valid.
 See [here](https://www.microsoft.com/en-us/research/group/experimentation-platform-exp/articles/p-values-for-your-p-values-validating-metric-trustworthiness-by-simulated-a-a-tests/) for more details on how to do this.
+- If you're results are not significant, it could be: 1) the effect (signal) is not large enough; 2) the variance is too high (noise), which is why it's always good to also plot the distributions (checking for skew, outliers etc.); or, 3) the sample was too small (under-powered).
 - We assume for all these tests that the observations are sampled independently (i.e. each observation is independent of the others): they don't influence each other, each is counted only once, and each is only given one treatment.
 Some examples where this might not be true:
     - 1) if is there is some kind of relationship between the customers (e.g. friends and family, who might discuss the treatment and influence each others outcomes);
     - 2) if you can't be certain that each customer is unique (e.g. tracking by http cookie which could be refreshed, bots, or tracking by different IDs per device with multi-device users); and,